lucko/spark-docs/docs/commands.md

 Requires the permission `spark` or `spark.healthreport`.

 You can use:
-* `/spark healthreport --memory <milliseconds>` to include additional information about the JVMs memory usage
+* `/spark healthreport --memory` to include additional information about the JVMs memory usage
+* `/spark healthreport --network` to include additional information about the system network usage

 ___
 ### `/spark tickmonitor`